MAGISTRATES ARE KEY TO OUR JUSTICE SYSTEM

 Ron Bane holds multiple post-secondary degrees including a terminal degree in safety management.
 When you Vote Bane as Magistrate, you’re electing a seasoned administrator with two decades of public service experience.

-In talking with citizens, voters and taxpayers, Ron Bane presents five priorities that represent a winning slate of goals for the future of Monongalia County.
+In talking with citizens, voters and taxpayers, Ron Bane presents five priority goals and objectives that represent a winning slate of ideas for the future of Monongalia County.

 - Steer at-risk youth toward help, and support vulnerable citizens